German steel giant ThyssenKrupp to slash 11,000 jobs – DW – 11/25/2024

 "Comprehensive optimization and streamlining of our production network and processes is necessary to make us fit for the future," he said.

-Alongside the cost-cutting measures, parent company and majority shareholder ThyssenKrupp wants to push ahead with a plan to spin off its steel division into a fully independent company.
+Alongside the cost-cutting measures, parent company and majority shareholder ThyssenKrupp wants to push ahead with a plan to transform its steel division into a fully independent company.
 That proposal has met with opposition from labor leaders.

-Czech energy company EPCG currently holds a 20% stake in ThyssenKrupp Steel, with plans to increase its holding to 50% in a next step.
+Czech energy company EPCG currently holds a 20% stake in ThyssenKrupp Steel, with plans to increase its holding to 50%.

+ThyssenKrupp, whose products range from steel to submarines, recorded a loss of €1.5 billion ($1.6 billion) for the 2023-24 financial year, having lost some €2 billion the previous year.

 rc/msh (dpa, AFP, Reuters)